ZhangBohan233/tpl/doc/TPLStandard.md

 }
 ```
 Notice that the compiler should add a parameter to the struct pointer named `this` as the first parameter.
 So the
-actual parameters of the example method is `this: *Foo, x: int`
+actual parameters of the example method is `this: *Foo, x: int`.

 Use the keyword function `new` to create structs that has member functions.
 Otherwise, the member functions may remain
 unimplemented.
 Example: